briandav22/topint/readme.md

 **search_type**

-Options are 'interface', 'group', or 'device'.
+Options are "interface", "group", or "device".

 **search_value**